developkariyer/iwapim/README.md

   - Pimcore API
 - **Containerization**: Docker-ready for deployment in cloud environments

-## ⚠️ Disclaimer
-This project is **experimental** and in active development.
-Breaking changes, incomplete features, and potential issues are expected.
-It is not ready for production deployment or extensive testing.

-**Use at your own risk.**

 ## 🤝 Contributing
 Contributions are currently not accepted as this project is still under heavy development.
 However, feedback and suggestions are always welcome!
 Please open an issue to share your thoughts.